zettajs/zettajs.github.io/projects/_posts/2014-10-13-Hello-World.md

 3. The browser should look similar to before:
   ![Browser Showing App at Work](/images/projects/hello_world/browser_complete_project.png){:.zoom}

-4. Notice now how the LED turns `on` and `off` in sync with the sinewave,
+4. Notice now how the LED turns `on` and `off` in sync with the sinewave!
 5. You can see this interaction both locally and from the remote Zetta instance.

 # Next Steps